Edoscoba/Chatbot/readme.md

 ## Credits

-- The chatbot design and implementation were created by [Edoscoba].
+- The chatbot design and implementation were created by Edoscoba.
 - was able to learn how to create this thanks to @Web3bridge community